 This species is not only an excellent choice for container growing, but earns its keep when its leaves are dried and crushed for home-brewed tea.

 This species is also more cold hardy than many camellia species.
-Plants in four-inch pots are available via Amazon.
+Plants are available from Nature Hills Nursery.

 Potting Camellias Will Let You Bring Their Beauty Home!